Safe and Cared For

 In addition to deterring crime, they deal with organised begging and trespass working closely with Police and Council, as well as supporting our work on Increasing Resilience.
 The team take an all-rounded approach to support the homeless, working closely with outreach teams in signposting individuals to where they can get support.
 They also play a pivotal role in sharing local intelligence through our Safer West End platform to address issues that the area and our members face.
 The information collated is also a useful resource for our local police team.
 Contact the Street Safety Team.

-Radio Service – a brand new addition to our Managing the Streets service is the introduction of a radio network facility for members with dedicated security teams in the area.
-Radios will enable building security teams to work together across the area to enhance the security of the Quarter.
+Radio Service – we recently introduced a radio network facility for members with dedicated security teams in the area.
+Radios enable building security teams to work together across the area to enhance the security of the Quarter.
 The service is designed for users to communicate issues and reports of crime and anti-social behaviour in real time.
-The service will begin in September.

 Safer WestEnd for BakerStreetQ – Our crime reduction information sharing site, in partnership with Safer WestEnd, is designed to tackle local crime and anti-social behaviour through business collaboration.
 This service is free to members and gives security staff access to real-time intelligence from Police and other key agencies.
 Users can access email updates and a secure website to share and use security information uploaded by businesses in the area.
 If you would like a demo of the system and to find out more please contact us